 Know those sales pages that are really, really long?
 They’re great, but they mostly suck.
 I mean the way they are usually implemented sucks.

-Long form sales pages have their place, and they work extremely well in many circumstances.
-(Hell – my own agency has one).
+Long form sales pages have their place, and they can increase online sales in many circumstances.
+(Hell, my own agency has one).

 Some call them mini-sites, some say one-pagers.
 Same same.